Brenda-AIbyML/Accounting/readme.md

 - In Advanced Chat, adjust temperature and top-p settings
 - Type your accounting questions in the chat input

-### Reading Q&A
+### Financial Accounting Report or Cost Accounting Report Q&A

-1. Upload accounting documents (PDF, DOCX, TXT)
+1. Upload accounting reports (PDF, DOCX, TXT)
 2. Wait for processing to complete
-3. Ask questions about the uploaded documents
+3. Ask questions about the uploaded reports
 4. View document analysis including word cloud and statistics

 ### Assignment Assistant